How Poor Are the Poorest Governments?

 News and Events

 May 19, 2015.
 Rajul Awasthi, Senior Public Sector Specialist at the World Bank, blogged about the book.

 May 31, 2015.
 Mark Moyar, Senior Fellow at the Joint Special Operations University, reviewed the book for

 Sept.
 10, 2015.
 Clay Wescott, Consultant at the World Bank, reviewed the book for

 Sept.
 28, 2015.
 I replied to Wescott's review in the Governance blog.
 The full text of the reply is below.

 October 2015.
-M. G. Roskin, emeritus, Lycoming College, reviewed the book for Choice Reviews Online, the American Library Association.
-The review is republished below, with permission.
+M. G. Roskin, emeritus, Lycoming College, reviewed the book for Choice Reviews Online, the American Library Association. ("Highly recommended")

 Reply to Wescott (September 28, 2015)